bluedevil-oit/MDCS/contrib/install/ubuntu-16LTS/README.md

 ```
 export MDCS_ADMIN_EMAIL='mdcs_admin@example.com' # replace this with the actual admin user email address to use
 export MDCS_INSTALL_FORK='MYFORK' # use 'usnistgov' GitHub fork name if you do not intend to make changes and generate pull requests
-export MDCS_INSTALL_BRANCH='develop' # use a different branch if necessary e.g. large change or for production use latest tag name e.g. 2.1.0
+export MDCS_INSTALL_BRANCH='develop' # Use a tag like '2.1.0' for production or use a different branch for development
-export MDCS_INSTALL_OVERRIDE_TAG="" # optional for installer dev to pull MDCS components from tag rather than fork - not needed unless doing installer dev
+# NOTE: the following override tag MAY BE optional IF you know that you have access to ALL the MDCS components via the MDCS_INSTALL_BRANCH
+#   IF NOT, then the resulting install will fail.
+This override allows the MDCS components to be pulled
+#   from tag rather than the specified fork.
+Note also that if the MDCS_INSTALL_BRANCH is set to a release tag the override is NOT necessary.
+export MDCS_INSTALL_OVERRIDE_TAG="" # not necessary if MDCS_INSTALL_BRANCH is set to a release tag like '2.1.0' or it is know that the branch used has access to mdcs components
 export MDCS_USER=mdcs # mdcs username
 export MDCS_HOME_PARENT_DIR='/' # home directory for the user will be created in this directory e.g. /mdcs (/home/USERNAME is usually the default)
 export MDCS_MONGO_PORT="27017" # override if necessary